HomeDirectoriesBoston Law Firms Winning the Directory Game

 Ignoring practice-area-specific platforms

 General legal directories like Avvo cover all practice areas, but certain niches have dedicated platforms that Boston firms routinely ignore.
 Immigration attorneys, for instance, benefit enormously from listings on the American Immigration Lawyers Association (AILA) directory.
-Patent attorneys should maintain profiles on the USPTO’s patent attorney roster, which Google indexes and surfaces in organic results.
-Family law practitioners in Massachusetts can gain visibility through the Massachusetts Bar Association’s Lawyer Referral Service, which functions as a de facto directory.
+Patent attorneys should keep profiles on the USPTO’s patent attorney roster, which Google indexes and surfaces in organic results.
+Family law practitioners in Massachusetts can gain visibility through the Massachusetts Bar Association’s Lawyer Referral Service, which works as a de facto directory.

-I’ve seen Boston firms spend thousands on Avvo advertising while ignoring free listings on practice-area-specific platforms that their competitors hadn’t claimed.
+I’ve seen Boston firms spend thousands on Avvo advertising while ignoring free listings on practice-area-specific platforms their competitors hadn’t claimed.
 This is low-hanging fruit that the DVF’s Authority Stacking pillar addresses directly.

 Vanity metrics masking real ranking gaps

 Quick tip: Set up unique call tracking numbers for each major directory listing using a service like CallRail or WhatConverts.
-This is the single most effective thing a Boston firm can do to understand which directories actually generate clients versus which ones merely exist.
+This is the single most effective thing a Boston firm can do to learn which directories actually generate clients versus which ones merely exist.

-Pillar Breakdown: Authority Stacking in Action
+Pillar breakdown: Authority Stacking in action

 Citation depth versus citation breadth

-Citation depth means maximising every element of a profile on a given platform — biography, practice areas, case results, education, bar admissions, publications, photos, videos, FAQs, and any other field the platform offers.
+Citation depth means maximising every element of a profile on a given platform: biography, practice areas, case results, education, bar admissions, publications, photos, videos, FAQs, and any other field the platform offers.
 Citation breadth means being listed on as many platforms as possible, regardless of profile quality.

 Review velocity and its outsized influence